 About the Author

-With a Ph.D. in veterinary oncology, Cristina Vulpe loves helping amateurs to better understand the daunting terminology depicting current gear and equipment employed for scientific purposes.
-As an avid reader and a tech aficionado, she spends most of her spare moments in the company of a good book or while checking on the latest advances of various scientific domains.
+With a PhD. in veterinary oncology, Cristina Vulpe loves helping amateurs better understand the daunting terminology depicting current gear and equipment employed for scientific purposes.
+As an avid reader and a tech enthusiast, she spends most of her spare moments in the company of a good book or while checking on the latest advances of various scientific domains.